 DASH diet: Healthy eating to lower your blood pressure

-The American Heart Association recommends 1,500 mg a day of sodium as an upper limit for all adults.
+A lower sodium version of DASH restricts sodium to 1,500 mg a day.
+You can choose the version of the diet that meets your health needs.
 If you aren't sure what sodium level is right for you, talk to your doctor.

 DASH diet: What to eat

 The DASH diet is a flexible and balanced eating plan that helps create a heart-healthy eating style for life.
 It's easy to follow using foods found at your grocery store.